 If you are granted probation for your third DUI:

-- refuse a chemical test to determine your blood-alcohol content on arrest for a violation of California Vehicle Sections 23152 or 23153; and
+(2) A requirement you do not: drive with any measurable amount of alcohol in your blood; refuse a blood or breath test to determine your blood-alcohol content on arrest for a violation of California Vehicle Sections 23152 or 23153, and commit a criminal offense.

 License revocation.
 The DMV must revoke your driver’s license for 3 years.
 The DMV will not reinstate your license until you file proof of financial responsibility (SR-22) and proof of successful completion of a DUI program.

 Surrender of license.
 If your driver’s license is required or ordered to be suspended or revoked by the DMV under any section of the California Vehicle Code on conviction of a DUI offense, you must surrender your license to the court upon conviction.

 How To Avoid Jail Time For 3rd DUI

 The prosecutor will ask the court to consider your blood alcohol level, refusal to take a chemical test, children 14 or under in the car, accidents, flight from an accident scene, and other facts to increase your punishment.

 If your alcohol level was .15% or .20% or more, the court must consider this as a special factor in determining additional or enhanced terms and conditions of your probation.

 If you had a minor passenger age 14 or younger in your vehicle, mandatory jail of 48 hours in county jail unless you are also convicted of Penal Code Section 273a.